STARC: A General Framework For Quantifying Differences Between Reward Functions: Comments on EPIC

 \begin{theorem} There exist rewards $R_1$, $R_2$ such that $D^\mathrm{EPIC}(R_1, R_2) > 0$, but where $R_1$ and $R_2$ induce the same ordering of policies for any choice of $\tau$ or $\mu_0$. \end{theorem}

 This means that EPIC cannot induce a lower bound on worst-case regret, for almost any way of defining regret.
-Together, we think these results show that EPIC lacks the theoretical guarantees that we desire in a reward function metric.
-For a similar discussion on DARD, see Appendix~\ref{appendix:dard}.
+Together, we think these results show that EPIC lacks the theoretical guarantees that we desire in a reward function pseudometric.